kavyanshpandey/Covid19--Tracker/README.md

 # </> Covid Tracker
 This project is made on VueJS with the help of COVID19 API.
 Simple tracker for Covid-19 cases and deaths

 # [Covid-19 Description]

 Coronavirus disease (COVID-19) is an infectious disease caused by the SARS-CoV-2 virus.
+It is the largest category for an RNA virus.
+In most cases, it is difficult to detect if coronavirus or a different cold-causing virus is causing you fever.
 Most people who fall sick with COVID-19 will experience mild to moderate symptoms and recover without special treatment.
 However, some will become seriously ill and require medical attention and

 # Stack-Used